 I would add that you can still create your own hashtag but always include it with popular and relevant hashtags that will help it reach exposure.
 You already read similar advice in this sense from the interviewees quoted in the previous points, even though their experience with hashtags differs a bit.

 In #9 you learned that communities and Facebook Groups exist to help you network and boost your follower count naturally via interaction and relationships.
-Sheila Flores, that I quoted multiple times in this article, is one of the successful instagrammers who use Facebook Groups to build their following – indeed, I met her on the Instagram Posse group (mentioned in #9).
+Sheila Flores, whom I quoted multiple times in this article, is one of the successful Instagrammers who use Facebook Groups to build their following – indeed, I met her on the Instagram Posse group (mentioned in #9).
 As of September 2016, her @sheyfm account counts 13k+ followers.

 As a tip, I'll recommend you stay away from the shady practice of buying followers.
 Instagram users tend to frown upon it, so their trust in your channel is likely to take a nose dive if they notice a trend in that sense.
 Targeted outreach is still your best bet.

 Instagram Analytics: Measuring Your Success

-You can also use Google Analytics with this hack to measure how much referral traffic from Instagram you receive to your blog, and how it increased since you started working your Instagram marketing plan.
-You should see the percentage and number of referral traffic from the Instagram increase.
+You can also use Google Analytics with this hack to measure how much referral traffic from Instagram you receive to your blog, and how it increased since you started working on your Instagram marketing plan.
+You should see the percentage and number of referral traffic from Instagram increase.